+Winchester and Frederick County were the scene of six battles during the Civil War, and the city itself changed flags around 70 times during the four-year conflict.
 General Thomas “Stonewall” Jackson demonstrated his military leadership in the Valley Campaign.
 Jackson set up his headquarters from a home in Old Town Winchester during the winter of 1861–1862.

 Old Town Winchester

-The historic district has many beautifully restored Federalist style structures and is an interesting place to explore.
-The heart of town is the Loudoun Street Walking Mall, a four block pedestrian only area bordered by Washington, Fairfax, Clifford and Kent Streets.
+Founded in 1744 by Colonel James Wood, Winchester is the oldest city in the Commonwealth of Virginia west of the Blue Ridge Mountains.
+The historic district has many beautifully restored Federalist-style structures and is an interesting place to explore.
+The heart of town is the Loudoun Street Walking Mall, which is a four-block pedestrian-only area bordered by Washington, Fairfax, Clifford, and Kent Streets.

 - Stop by the Winchester-Frederick County Visitor Center, located at 1400 S. Pleasant Valley Rd., to find maps and brochures and watch an orientation film.

-- Take time to stroll through Old Town Winchester and appreciate the historic architecture.
+- Take time to stroll through Old Town Winchester, and appreciate the historic architecture.
 Enjoy a relaxing meal at one of the town’s restaurants.
 There’s a variety of cuisine ranging from casual fare to fine dining.

-- Take a peek inside the Handley Regional Library and marvel over the beautiful architecture of the historic building.
+- Take a peek inside the Handley Regional Library, and marvel over the beautiful architecture of the historic building.

 - Visit the Museum of the Shenandoah Valley, located just outside of town and be sure to explore the gardens of the Glen Burnie Historic House.

-- Attend one of the town’s many festivals or cultural events (see a list of major events listed below)
+- Attend one of the town’s many festivals or cultural events (see a list of major events listed below).

 Major Attractions in Winchester

-The Winchester Little Theatre – 315 W Boscawen St. Dating back to 1929, the theater serves as a venue for community entertainment and culture.
+- The Winchester Little Theatre: 315 W. Boscawen St. Dating back to 1929, the theater serves as a venue for community entertainment and culture.

-Bright Box Theater - 15 N. Loudoun St. Bright Box is Winchester's premiere performance and events venue with state-of-the-art sound, lighting, and projection equipment.
+- Bright Box Theater: 15 N. Loudoun St. Bright Box is Winchester's premiere performance and events venue with state-of-the-art sound, lighting, and projection equipment.
 Bright Box provides a dynamic space for concerts, comedy, film screenings, art shows, private parties, fundraisers, and other events.

 Additional Nearby Attractions

-Historic Long Branch - 830 Long Branch Millwood, VA.
-The 18th century Greek Revival Mansion is exquisitely restored and furnished with period antiques.
+- Historic Long Branch: 830 Long Branch.
+Millwood, VA.
+The 18th-century Greek Revival Mansion is exquisitely restored and furnished with period antiques.
 The house and gardens are the home of the Shenandoah Valley Wine and Music Festival.

-Shenandoah Apple Blossom Festival - May
+- Shenandoah Apple Blossom Festival: May

-Frederick County Fair - July/August
+- Frederick County Fair: July/August

-Civil War Weekend - August
+- Civil War Weekend: August

-Octobeer Fest – October
+- Oktoberfest: October

-Re-enactment of the Battle of Cedar Creek - October
+- Battle of Cedar Creek Reenactment: October

-First Night Winchester – December 31
+- First Night Winchester: December 31